 This 12-month program provides hands-on aircraft maintenance experience on our Airbus and Embraer fleets as well as individual training and mentoring.
 Apprentices will receive an equivalent of 2-3 years of industry experience which will truly gear them up for success.
 After program graduation, you are immediately promoted to the position of Aircraft Technician in the same station where you completed your apprenticeship.

 This program is available in Boston (BOS) and New York City (JFK).
-Classes will begin on March 20, 2019 and September 25, 2019 with approximately twelve apprentices in each class for each station.
+Classes will begin on September 25, 2019 with approximately six apprentices in each class for each station.